 Congratulations on starting your new business.
 As a new business owner, taxes are probably the last thing on your mind.
 But since there’s no getting around them, here is some basic information about the forms you’ll need to file as a new business owner.
 In general, the form you must use to file your business taxes is determined by the type of business you have organized.
 There are many business structures available today.
 But for purposes of this article I will stick to the most popular: sole proprietor, partnership, corporation, and limited liability company.

 Check with your state and local authorities to see the requirements to form a business, as well as what type of license, permit, etc. you need to operate there.
 Each entity type should apply to get a Employer Identification Number (EIN) from the IRS using Form SS-4.
 You should also check with your state about getting a state tax ID.

 In most cases, new businesses operate as a sole proprietorship.
-When tax time rolls around, if you are organized as a sole proprietor, you will need to complete Schedule C* of the Form 1040 to account for your business profit or loss.
+When tax time rolls around, if you are organized as a sole proprietor, you can use TurboTax Home & Business which will generate your Schedule C* to account for your business profit or loss.
 Note that if you have $5,000 or less in expenses you may be able to file the Schedule C-EZ instead.
 The profit or loss from the Schedule C is then transferred to page 1 of the Form 1040, where it is included with your taxable income.

 *If your small business income is from rents or royalties, you will use Schedule E. If it’s farming income, you will use Schedule F.